noteflow-ai/wp-bedrock/README.md

 3. Activate the plugin through the WordPress admin interface.

 4. Configure your AWS credentials in the plugin settings:
-   - Go to WP Bedrock > Settings
+   - Go to AI Chat for Amazon Bedrock > Settings
    - Enter your AWS Access Key and Secret
    - Select your preferred AI model
    - Save settings

 ## Usage

-1. Navigate to WP Bedrock > Chatbot in your WordPress admin panel
+1. Navigate to AI Chat for Amazon Bedrock > Chatbot in your WordPress admin panel
 2. Start chatting with the AI assistant
 3. Messages will appear in real-time with a typewriter effect
 4. View chat history in the table below the chat interface